Dalata Hotel Group PLC: HOL-Holding(s) in Company

 7. Threshold(s) that is/are crossed or reached:

-The 10% threshold in votes was crossed by The Goldman Sachs Group, Inc. through its subsidiary
+The 6% threshold in votes was crossed by The Goldman Sachs Group, Inc. through its subsidiary.

 |